sofiabogdanova/deno-self-monitoring/README.md

 The application is deployed to Heroku and can be accessed by the following link:
 [https://deno-self-monitoring.herokuapp.com/](https://deno-self-monitoring.herokuapp.com/)

+**!!!
+IMPORTANT !!!**

+Application is deployed to a server located in USA.
+In USA, week starts on Sunday and ends on Saturday (as opposed to Europe, where week starts on Monday and ends on Sunday).

+Hence, if testing the `behavour/summary` page occurs on Sunday, be careful as week number can be confusing.

 ### Run the app
 If you want to run the app simply run in terminal: